3 Financial Principles for Busy Young People

 Related Post: Quick Guide: Investing

 So you graduated, now you are done learning?!?
 No. This is the common misconception that we fall into.
 We get busy and enter into the rat race of life chasing the promotion, pay raise, or “The Jones’s”.
 As a result, we forget to develop ourselves personally.

 Hopefully you learn a thing or two from this blog, but there are also other ways to learn.
-I have "My Library" where I put together my all-time favorite books that changed my life and shaped my thinking, you can see it here.
+Check out this post where I put together my all-time favorite books that changed my life and shaped my thinking.
 There are also plenty of podcasts that will motivate and teach you for free.
 And you can listen to them on your own time.
 (Two of my favorite are Rich Dad Poor Dad and How I Built This)